typesense/showcase-natural-language-search-restaurants/README.md

         └── typesense.ts # typesense config
 ```

+You can view the specific LLM instructions for this project in [createModel.ts](/scripts/createModel.ts)

 ## Development

 To run this project locally, make sure you have docker and nodejs, clone this project, install dependencies and start the dev server: